 You will be able to receive emails from your parents.
-These emails will be printed out and distributed to you with the rest of the daily mail.
-There is an option called "Bunk Replies" that will allow you to send e-mails back to your family (see our website for this option).
+These emails will be printed out and distributed to you after lunch every day.

 IPODS AND DIGITAL CAMERAS

 We have all become accustomed to the luxuries that technology offers us while at home.
 Since many of these gadgets offer comfort to you, we want you to be able to enjoy them while at camp.
 However, in order for us to accommodate these items at camp, we need your full cooperation regarding the following rules and guidelines: